 When everything else fails, and maybe more importantly if your watch must go through the day to tell the time, just turn Power Reserve mode on.
 This will shut down every feature of your Apple Watch but it will keep telling the time, which I guess is its basic function anyway.
-On your watch clock screen, swipe up to reveal the Glances, and look for the power one, then tap on Power Reserve.
-You can also press and hold the side button and drag the Power Reserve slider to the right.
-To get out of Power Reserve mode, press and hold the side button to restart your watch.
+On your watch clock screen, swipe up to reveal the Control Center, and look for the battery, then tap on Power Reserve.

 Reboot from time to time

 If you’re experiencing what appears to be abnormal battery drain on your Apple Watch, remember that this device is basically a miniature computer, and like every computer out there, it actually helps to sometimes reboot it.
 Even if you don’t see any battery problem, it’s actually not a bad idea to reboot from time to time.
 To restart, simply press and hold the side button to power off, then press and hold again to boot it up.